felixmosh/bull-board/README.md

 An array of misc link that you can add to the dashboard, such as logout link.
 4. uiConfig.favIcon (default: `{ default: 'static/images/logo.svg', alternative: 'static/favicon-32x32.png', }`) `{ default: string; alternative: 'string' }`
 An object that allows you to specify the default and alternative favicons.
-5. uiConfig.showJobsPerPage (default: `true`) `boolean`
-Whether or not to show the jobs per page configuration in Settings

 ```js
 const QueueMQ = require('bullmq');